Skip to content

 Newport Beach Surgery Center

-This rotation is directed by Daniel Kim, MD.
-Residents participate in a wide range of cosmetic surgery.
+This rotation is directed by Donald Mowlds, MD and Aaron Kozins, MD.
+Residents participate in a wide range of aesthetic surgery with many prominent aesthetic surgeons within the Orange County community.

 VA Long Beach Healthcare System